Iva Toguri D'Aquino: Early life

 Toguri was born in Los Angeles, and was a daughter of Japanese immigrants.
 Her father, Jun Toguri, had come to the U.S. in 1899, and her mother, Fumi, in 1913.
 Iva was a Girl Scout, and was raised as a Christian.
 She began grammar schools in Calexico and San Diego before returning with her family to complete her education in Los Angeles, where she attended Compton High School.
 Toguri graduated from the University of California, Los Angeles, in 1940 with a degree in zoology.
+She aspired to be a doctor.
 In 1940, she registered to vote as a Republican.

-On July 5, 1941, Toguri sailed for Japan from the San Pedro, Los Angeles, area, to visit an ailing relative.
+On July 5, 1941, Toguri sailed for Japan from the San Pedro, Los Angeles, area, to visit extended family and care for an ailing aunt.
 The U.S. State Department issued her a Certificate of Identification; she did not have a passport.
 In August, Toguri applied to the U.S. Vice Consul in Japan for a passport, stating she wished to return to her home in the U.S. Her request was forwarded to the State Department, but following the attack on Pearl Harbor (December 7, 1941), the State Department refused to certify her citizenship in 1942.
+She was stranded and forced to remain in Japan indefinitely, but was unable to read Japanese and "spoke it spottily."